Where to go on holiday in September

 The French island of Corsica has great beaches, along with beautiful mountain countryside and authentic villages, while the Ile de Ré off the west coast of France has endless white-sand beaches, small harbours, cycle paths and great seafood.
 It’s one of our top holiday suggestions for September.
 Find more holidays in France.

-The Balaeric islands of Mallorca and Ibiza are not known for their quiet beaches but once you get away from the big resorts you can find beautiful stretches you will find beautiful rural villages, quiet beaches and great villas.
-More ideas in Spain.
+The Balaeric islands of Mallorca and Ibiza are not known for their quiet beaches but once you get away from the big resorts you can find beautiful rural villages, quiet beaches and great villas.
+See more holiday ideas in Spain.

-Puglia is the south of Italy has great beaches, and along with beautiful hotels and luxury self-catering trulli with pools.
-The islands of Sicily and Sardinia are also great for beach holidays in September.
+Puglia in the south of Italy has great beaches, along with beautiful hotels and luxury self-catering trulli with pools.
+The Italian islands of Sicily and Sardinia are also great for beach holidays in September, and very quiet.
 We recommend Forte Village in Sardinia and Verdura Resort in Sicily.

 The beaches in North Cyprus are amongst the wildest and least spoilt in the Med.
-Because it lies outside the Eurozone, prices are lower than in equivalent destinations.
-Try the Pia Bella, one of our favourite hotels, near Kyrenia.
+Because North Cyprus lies outside the Eurozone, prices are lower than in equivalent destinations.
+Try the Pia Bella, one of our favourite hotels, near the historic port town of Kyrenia.

 Find more beach holidays.